elastic/elasticsearch/x-pack/plugin/ml/log-config-creator/README.md

 mappings for these fields, plus the date.
 (It's obviously nowhere near as good as a human would be at recognizing the most appropriate field boundaries.)

-Finally, if the beats repo is available, the tool checks whether any of the pre-defined filebeat modules match the sample file, and incorporates the appropriate configurations if it finds a match.
+Finally, if the beats repo or a Filebeat installation is available, the tool checks whether any of the pre-defined Filebeat modules match the sample file, and incorporates the appropriate configurations if it finds a match.

 The outputs consist of: